lamnguyenx/lamnguyenx.github.io/resume.md

 - French (DELF B1)

 ### Others
-- Always eager to explore and experiment with the latest technology.
+- Always eager to explore, experiment with, and quickly learn the latest technology.
-- Strong advocate for clean code practices (e.g: variable naming, resting spaces, logical file structure..)
+- Write clean, maintainable code with clear structure and naming.
 - Highly experienced in Linux system administration.